gplepage/gvar/doc/html/_sources/overview.rst.txt

 as the probability distribution of function values obtained by evaluating the function for random numbers drawn from the original distribution.
-The distribution of function values is itself approximately Gaussian provided the standard deviation ``x.sdev`` of the Gaussian variable  is sufficiently small.
+The distribution of function values is itself approximately Gaussian provided the standard deviation ``x.sdev`` of the Gaussian variable  is sufficiently small (and the function is sufficiently smooth).
 Thus we can define a function ``f`` of a Gaussian  variable ``x`` to be a Gaussian variable itself, with ::